DoctorBuBBle/website/src/pages/index.md

   I am passionate about building beautiful web applications, with or withour animations.
 But I don't just play with JavaScript and CSS.
 Find out what else I already know on my [Technology Radar](/#skills).
 Everything else I can learn on the fly.
 aboutSection:
   title: About Me
+  text: >-
+    ## Title

-  text: Im a [age] Years old Software developer who is always interested in
-    learning and building software applications.
+    Im a [age] Years old Software developer who is always interested in learning and building software applications.
 If I am not programming, I like to spend my time with nature, may this be running through the forest or taking care of my aquarium.
 I also love to spend my holidays abroad,